 Finally, I have found that some of the lessons and stories are very long.
 My kids love to put that sticker on their progress chart, but sometimes it takes several days to finish a lesson.
 This is not a big deal to me, but it is to them.
 They want to push through and finish reading a longer story, which sometimes leads to a meltdown when it keeps dragging on.
 My solution is to set a timer for 20 minutes and make sure they understand in advance that the lesson is over when the timer goes off.

-Levels 1-4 are $119.95 each, which includes one Teacher's Manual, one Student Packet, and all three readers.
+Levels 1-4 are $134.95 each (for the new COLOR edition!), which includes one Teacher's Manual, one Student Packet, and all three readers.

 You'll also need a Reading Interactive Kit, which is used in all four levels.
 The Basic Interactive Kit is $21.85 and includes Letter Tiles, Magnets, Phonogram Sounds App, and Divider Cards.